MicrosoftDocs/visualstudio-docs/docs/devinit/tutorial.md

 ---
 # Devinit Tutorial

-In this tutorial, we'll explore setting up the [eShopOnWeb repository](https://github.com/andysterland/eShopOnWeb) with devinit.
+In this tutorial, we'll explore setting up the [eShopOnWeb repository](https://github.com/andysterland/eShopOnWeb) with devinit and Codespaces.
 This tutorial assumes that devinit is already available, as described in the [getting started page](getting-started-with-devinit.md).

 ## Step 1: Determining setup steps